RTSProductions/RTS-Engine/README.md

 # Information About This Project
 This project uses glfw and OpenGL for its graphics

 It was founded by Regin Hurley David aka [RTSProductions](https://github.com/RTSProductions)

 ## Realses
 Currently there aren't any realses for RTS-Engine, but realese are planed and in the works!

 ## Compatibility
-RTS-Engine was made in Mac OS and may currently only support unix.
-However, testing has not been done on Windows/Linux systems so results may vary.
+RTS-Engine was made in Mac OS and may currently only support unix

+However, testing has not been done on Windows/Linux systems so results may vary